I have unbundled the kits, and now sell all the components separately.

 If fishing with a small child, be sure he or she does not put the tip plug in his or her mouth.
 It could be a choking hazard.

-The hooks are sharp.
+The hooks are VERY sharp.
 Please provide eye protection and adequate supervision.

 I would recommend bending down the barbs on the flies.
 Some fish will wriggle off the hook, but if your child hooks himself (or you) it will make removing the hook much less traumatic.